yxiong/yxiong.github.io/README.md

 # Ying Xiong's Blog

 This repo holds the content of my blog published at https://yxiong.github.io/github-pages/.

+## References

-It was originally forked from https://github.com/skills/github-pages.
+* This repo was originally forked from https://github.com/skills/github-pages.